membrane/api-gateway/distribution/examples/ssl/api-with-tls/README.md

     `https://localhost/`

     You should get a warning that the certificate is not trustworthy.
 Here you can ignore the warning.
-In production you should use your own certificates.
+In production, you should use your own certificates.

 3. You can also access the API using `curl`.
 The option `-k` suppresses the check for self-signed certificates.